 * * * * *

-SIGNED COPIES of the book are available ONLY from the author.
+SIGNED COPIES are available ONLY from the author.

-Cost for each book: $35.00 Canadian, plus postage — $15 for the four Western provinces, or $20 east of the Manitoba border.
+Cost for each book: $35.00 Canadian, plus postage — $15 each for locations in the four Western provinces, or $20 east of the Manitoba border.
 (Two books can be mailed for the price of one).

 Pay by cheque, email transfer, or credit card.